-A mail destination can be handled either through JMX or the administration API.
-The associated MBean allows to watch and change the destination's parameters.
-Additionally the administration API allows to add/change/remove the destination email account.
-This API allow to define more than one email account eventually with different selector.
+A mail destination can be handled through JMX.
+The associated MBean allows to watch and change the destination's parameters : add/change/remove the destination email account.

 4.6.3.
 Using a mail queue or topic

 Sending a message

 When sending a message to a mail destination we can gently configure the produced email; if the showProperties property is defined to true, all properties will be added to the message.
 Anyway the body of the message will be added (be careful with non text message, it implies the availability server-side of the associated classes.